danialothman/brunei_bus_routes/README.md

 ## About

-- Current routes based on manually mapping paths based on locations indicated by signboards (the images in this repo)
+- Current routes based on manually mapping paths based on locations indicated by signboards (in docs/images)
 - Likely to have lot of errors but should give a rough outline of bus routes
 - Data sourced from Land Transport Department's EOI for Public Bus Services